 The field of behavioral medications for dogs has advanced in the past few years.
 Research has shown that many of the same medications that help humans brains deal with behavioral challenges (fears, anxiety, aggression, obsessive compulsive disorders, etc.), also work with dogs.
 If you are exploring the option of medications to help your fearful dog this study on anti-depressants gives insights into why and how they can be effective for changing our dog’s behavior.

-Many dogs don’t need medications, as much as they need consistent training and exercise, but for others the benefits of the appropriate medication are huge.
+Some dogs don’t need medications, as much as they need consistent training and exercise, but for others the benefits of the appropriate medication are huge.
 Talk to a trainer and a vet to determine if medications are an option for your dog.
 You’ll want to run blood tests to be sure that your dog’s body can handle long term use of a medication.
 And remember, the use of medication alone will not change your dog’s behavior!
 The meds will make it easier for your dog to learn the new skills and behaviors you will continue to teach it.
+It is also helpful to rule out any medical conditions that could be impacting your dog’s tolerance for stressful events.
+Thyroid levels, tick borne diseases, injuries and illnesses can all make a dog less able to cope.

 This article, Dealing with Canine Anxiety, contains a good overview of ways to treat dogs suffering from anxiety and phobias.